Ijeoyibo/markdown-cv/index.md

 - Stay at home parent.
 Relocated from Lagos, Nigeria to Lynnwood WA where I gave birth to my first child.
-- Maintained professional readiness by completing LinkedIn online courses in Data Visualization for Data Analysts, Power BI for Marketers, Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics and Self-taught Python/Python Data Analsytics in Progress
+- Maintained professional readiness by completing LinkedIn online courses in Data Visualization for Data Analysts, Power BI for Marketers, Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics and Self-taught Python/Python Data Analytics in Progress

 __VETIVA CAPITAL LIMITED,__ Lagos, Nigeria

 Lead Program Manager `2015-2017`

-***Vetiva is a leading provider of capital market advisory and capital raising services in Nigeria with a pan African focus having worked with a wide range of clients on ground breaking transactions across domestic and global platforms.
+***Vetiva is a leading provider of capital market advisory and capital raising services in Nigeria with a pan African focus having worked with a wide range of clients on groundbreaking transactions across domestic and global platforms.
 Their capital market/capital raising deals include public and private transactions for government and corporate clients across the following asset classes/securities: Equity; Debt; Quasi-Equity.***

-- Created new digital publishing revenue stream in excess of 2.5 million Naira/ $8,000 USD for 5 years and support fees after 5 years by authoring reports using Microsoft Visual Studio, Crystal Reports and RDL that were packaged, distributed and tailored to the exact specifications of stock brokers
+- Created new digital publishing revenue stream in excess of 2.5 million Naira/ $8,000 USD for 5 years and support fees after 5 years by authoring reports using Microsoft Visual Studio, Crystal Reports and RDL that were packaged, distributed and tailored to the exact specifications of stockbrokers
 - Gathered, refined and validated complex business requirements.
 Used these requirements to analyze business partner’s operation to understand their strengths and weaknesses and determine opportunities to automate processes and functions
 - Translated key data insights into digestible formats to be leveraged by strategic decision makers
 - Created Report on Key Business Metrics and KPIs for business monitoring